News

 Kansas Statistical Abstract’s 51st Edition Demonstrates Growth in Wind Energy, Special Taxing Districts

-than a half-century, the Kansas Statistical Abstract has provided invaluable social and economic data that has aided Kansans in promoting and governing their communities.
-The Institute for Policy & Social Research at the University of Kansas in September published online for free the 51st edition, which contains a wide variety...
+For more than a half-century, the Kansas Statistical Abstract has provided invaluable social and economic data that has aided Kansans in promoting and governing their communities.
+The Institute for Policy & Social Research at the University of Kansas in September published online for free the 51st edition, which contains a...

 Tue, 08/22/2017